 Why You Should Read It

-In Wolf in White Van, John Darnielle presents a gripping tale that blends strategy, survival, and the complexity of the human mind.
-The protagonist, Sean Phillips, separated from the outside world for 17 years due to a disfiguring injury, creates imaginary worlds for strangers to navigate through.
+The Wolf in White Van, John Darnielle presents a gripping story that blends strategy, survival, and the complexity of the human mind.
+The protagonist, Sean Phillips, separated from the outside world for 17 years.
+Due to a disfiguring injury, creates imaginary worlds for strangers to navigate through.
 His life, much like his Trace Italian game—a text-based, roleplaying experience—is filled with dark and bright moments, where the boundaries between the real and imagined are blurred.

 Living in his apartment in Southern California, Sean orchestrates adventures where players from around the world explore a ravaged, savage future America.
 However, the disaster that strikes when his game merges with the real world forces Sean to confront his self-inflicted departure from the life he once knew.
 The terrain of his past is intricately woven into the narrative, and as we follow Lance and Carrie, high school explorers from Florida, their journey intertwines with Sean’s as they move closer to understanding the consequences of their actions.